CANADA 2015, 9 MIN.

 Performers Emylie Bernard, Janick Burn, Robby Reis, Tania Dos Santos.

 SINGLE-CHANNEL HD VIDEO, SILENT

-Crying in slow motion and black and white.
+Crying in slow motion, black and white, and silent.

 2017 November Long Winter.
 6.1.
 Installation.
 Toronto, ON.